stechDevSP/stechDev/README.md

         /utils - Includes all Sass tools, helpers, etcetera.
 This should include every global variable, function, mixin and placeholder.
-        /vendors - Includes all vendor files - if you didn't write it, it goes here. ie.scss - Compiles a separate stylesheet for IE print.scss - Compiles a separate stylesheet for print screen.scss - Compiles a separate stylesheet for screen
+        /vendors - Includes all vendor files - if you didn't write it, it goes here. ie.scss - Compiles a separate stylesheet for IE screen.scss - Compiles a separate stylesheet for screen
 ```